COVID-19: travel health notice for all travellers

 Other travel documents

-Canadians who also hold North Macedonian citizenship and have been outside of North Macedonia for longer than 3 months should contact the Embassy of the Republic of North Macedonia prior to travelling to enquire about specific regulations, which may affect re-entry to North Macedonia.
+If you hold North Macedonian citizenship and plan to stay outside of North Macedonia for longer than 3 months, you must register with the closest Embassy of the Republic of North Macedonia.

 Children and travel